 AI Food Photo Policy for Restaurants: The Trust-Safe 2026 Template

-The strongest SEO opportunity for this topic on 2026-06-17 is not another generic article.
+For 2026, the useful opportunity is not another generic article.
 It is a specific, useful answer with practical examples, honest tradeoffs, frequently asked questions, and a clear next step.
 This guide targets AI food photo policy restaurants, but it is written for readers who are already comparing options and need a decision framework.

 Short Answer